 There is truth in this.

-There is also some boomer exaggeration, as when (and at the very beginning), Reno, discussing the fears of recent times, said “Saddam Hussein’s Iraq had recently invaded Kuwait, annexing that sovereign nation in a manner reminiscent of Hitler’s aggression in the 1930s.”
+Not that it applies everywhere, as when (at the beginning), Reno, discussing the fears of recent times, said “Saddam Hussein’s Iraq had recently invaded Kuwait, annexing that sovereign nation in a manner reminiscent of Hitler’s aggression in the 1930s.”
 It’s very unlikely Hussein, if left unmolested, would have, say, moved on France.
 Perhaps he would have gone after another certain and beloved Mideast country, but there was no danger of a global conflagration.

 Still, the fear at the end of WWII among some was real enough.
 Curiously influential people like Karl Popper pushed the Open Society, so that we could “break free from [our] ‘collectivist’ impulse…and ‘set free the critical powers of man.'”
 Western civilization would “attain self-critical maturity with courage and determination”, a happy land in which we could break free from of “medieval authoritarianism” and in which “[o]nly the individual is sacred.”
 Yet instead of a bursting forth of brilliance, the second half of the Twentieth Century was more like Satan’s chains being loosed.
 Making each individual’s will sovereign turned out not to be a good idea.

 Popper was only one of the mid-Century’s leading intellectuals pointing the way to “openness” and “freedom”, but all of them shared one thing in common, a trait which Reno captures in abundance, but which he never explicitly noticed.
 Self-contradiction.

 Every theory promulgated by these thinkers crashed in on itself.
 It was one snake of a scheme after another eating its own tail.